mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Client errors include, but are not limited to: parameter validation errors before a command is sent to the server; network errors.

+- ``isTimeoutError``: Optional boolean.
+If true, the test runner MUST assert that the error represents a timeout due to use of the ``timeoutMS`` option.
+  If false, the test runner MUST assert that the error does not represent a timeout.

 - ``errorContains``: Optional string.
 A substring of the expected error message (e.g. "errmsg" field in a server error document).
 The test runner MUST assert